tshuck/truman-home/src/content/poems/we-slept-in-the-closet.md

 ---
 layout: poems
-title: "We slept in the closet"
+title: 'We slept in the closet'
 ---

 We slept in the closet\